bee-a-learner/github-actions/actions/terraform-azure/readme.md

-- 3. click on actions tab under github in your repository
+- 3. click on actions tab under github in your repository and create secrets

 ```
  export ARM_CLIENT_ID="00000000-0000-0000-0000-000000000000"